wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
                                         <p>The class implementing the custom transport.
-For example, if you are implementing an HL7 transport listener, use the following class: org.wso2.micro.integrator.business.messaging.hl7.transport.HL7TransportSender.</p>
+For example, if you are using an HL7 transport listener, use the following class: org.wso2.micro.integrator.business.messaging.hl7.transport.HL7TransportSender.</p>
                                     </div>
                                 </div>
                             </div><div class="param">